 Career & Technical Training

-YSA provides on-site Pennsylvania Academic and Career Technical Training (PACTT) affiliated programming offering adult certifications in Animal Care Technician and Management, First Aid/CPR, and ServeSafe.
+YSA provides on-site Pennsylvania Academic and Career Technical Training (PACTT) affiliated programming offering adult certifications in Veterinary Care Assistant, First Aid/CPR, and ServeSafe.

 Community service is a primary component of many of our services.
 In addition to encouraging empathy and teaching students skills through service projects and “hands-on” experiential learning, we strive to restore victims through restitution, and restore the community through the preservation of public buildings and parks.